 The awards are meant to supplement financial aid for students to eliminate or minimize the amount of loans and family contributions required to achieve their educational aspirations.
 Awards are for one academic school year and can be used for academic year’s tuition and academic related fees and a reasonable allowance for room and board, as determined by the Foundation.
 The final eligibility will take these charges and deduct other awards and scholarships the student has received, with this award filling in the gap.
 A Scholarship recipient may apply for a renewal each year but can only be awarded an additional scholarship or grant four (4) times for a total of five (5) years of awards up to $50,000 over the five (5) years.

 We are looking for students who have exhibited the traits of Jimmie throughout their life.
 While every application will be carefully considered and evaluated, the candidates that are seeking to major in a technical field of study, have helped provide for their own financial support while growing up in Oklahoma, and have a strong desire to remain in Oklahoma after graduation with their four year degree will be given preference.
 Students will also have demonstrated academic achievement by obtaining an ACT score of 25 or higher if attending a college or university and a 17 if attending Oklahoma State University Institute of Technology in Okmulgee.
 Students who are not pursuing a major in a technical field but have a compelling story of how they fit into the qualities of this Foundation may be considered as well.
-However, we strongly discourage students completing an applicant who are pursuing the arts, social sciences, pre-law, political science or psychology as a major as this is not our focus.
+However, some of the majors we do not accept are the arts, business, criminal justice, journalism. political science, sociology, pre-law, psychology, religious studies, or social sciences,

 Since our first awards granted in the 2010 – 2011 academic year, the Foundation granted approximately $1,000,000 in awards.
 The individual awards range from $1,500 to $10,000 per year.

 Board of Directors: